-During on of those World Series he is reputed to have hit the very first home run ever blasted out of the “old” Yankee Stadium (the house that Ruth built.)
-After he retired as a player in 1925 Casey began his career as a manager and after working his way up through the minor leagues and some of the weaker Major League clubs he was amazingly hired to manage his old rivals the New York Yankees!!
+During one of those World Series he is reputed to have hit the very first home run ever blasted out of the “old” Yankee Stadium (the house that Ruth built.)
+After he retired as a player in 1925 Casey began his career as a manager.
+After working his way up through the minor leagues and some of the weaker Major League clubs he was amazingly hired to manage his old rivals the New York Yankees!!
 This is where he achieved legendary status.
 During his 12 years at the helm of the Yankees they won 10 American League Pennants and 7 World Series Championships…including an unprecedented 5 in a row!!!

 What would you pay for a 1 hour driving lesson with Dale Ernhardt?

-What would you pay to play a round of golf with Jack Nicklaus? ( I was going to say Tiger but…..)
+What would you pay to play a round of golf with Jack Nicklaus or Tiger Woods?

 What would you give for a chance to have a personal lesson from the most legendary individual in your field of interest?

-Well, this kid just had the experience of a lifetime…30 minutes with Casey Stengel… but he didn’t even know who the guy was!!
+Well, this kid just had the experience of a baseball lifetime…30 minutes with Casey Stengel!!!… but he didn’t even know who the guy was!!
 And for that reason all he could see and hear was a rambling old man!

 So I got to thinking about Jesus.
 Can we really appreciate him without knowing him?
 Because, when you get to know the depths of his grace and the magnitude of his love it becomes easy to imagine sitting at his feet and listening to him for hours.